“I want to be somebody who can show it’s not impossible. Just because there’s not a lot of us doesn’t mean you can’t.”

 It’s true, she concedes, almost wistfully, momentarily pondering if maybe she should.

-There’s little else that the weight events competitor on the Central College women’s track and field team isn’t immersed in as she soaks in every precious opportunity the campus offers.
-A biochemistry major, she’s part of that narrowest of cross-sections of the student body with membership in both the Chemistry Club and the Poetry Club, while also involved with Anime Club, the Organization of Latinx-American Students, Black Excellence in Pella and the Campus Activities Board when she’s not tossing a discus or shot put.
-And, oh, by the way, she takes over as Central’s first female minority student senate president this fall.
+There’s little else the weight events competitor on the Central College women’s track and field team isn’t immersed in as she soaks in every precious opportunity Central offers.
+A biochemistry major, she’s part of that narrowest of cross-sections of the student body with membership in both the Chemistry Club and the Poetry Club, while also involved with Anime Club, Organization of Latinx-American Students and Black Excellence in Pella when she’s not tossing a discus or shot put.
+And, oh, by the way, in the Fall 2020 semester she became Central’s first female minority student senate president.

 “I don’t really know how it happened,” Rouse says.
 “I kind of just said yes to everything and ended up loving everything.
 I’m super excited to be in all these roles that I’m in.
 They add a lot of dimension to my college experience.”